 How Much CBD Oil Does It Take To Relax A Cat?

 The best CBD oil directions for use for cat anxiety is between 1 and 5 mg for a typical 10-pound cat.
-You can adjust this dose based on your cat’s body weight.
+You can adjust this amount based on your cat’s body weight.

 Will Pet CBD Oil Have the Same Effects as Catnip?